 - Where the soap and stuff is shipped.
 We'll explain how we package orders and ship them worldwide.

 - The Cheese Kitchen.
-We'll show you where our milk is pasteurized and how we turn it into cheese, yogurt, and chocolate milk.
+We'll show you where our milk is pasteurized and how we turn it into cheese, yogurt, chocolate milk, and gelato.

 - The Sweet Shop.
-There will be free samples of cheese and gelato available for tasting at the end of the tour.
+There will be free samples of cheese and gelato available for tasting at the end of the tour if you ask for them!

 - The Goat Barn.
-You'll see the stalls where the goats live.
+You'll see the stalls where the goats live and where the baby goats are fed their milk.

 - The Milk Barn.
 We'll show you where and how we milk the goats and what we do with the milk.
 Goats are not available for milking at this time.